How To Register An NGO in Nigeria 2024 (Requirements)

 Once your NGO Foundation is duly registered with CAC it makes you eligible to you buy, acquire and register stakes and assets in the name of your NGO.

-This is a wise way of protecting yourself from unlimited liability for untoward happening such as bankruptcy, foreclosure, judgment debt, or divorce etc.
+This is a wise way of protecting yourself from unlimited liability for untoward happening such as bankruptcy, foreclosure, judgment debt, divorce etc.

 All Assets and properties incorporated in the name of your NGO can never be targeted or attached for the satisfaction of any unsettled debts, nor can they be used for court settlement in a divorce proceeding.
 You are better off outsmarting an ugly situation in future than being sorry!